rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 Firefox, Safari, among others) check if a certain domain is HSTS-enabled against a common preloaded list called [hstspreload.org](https://hstspreload.org/).

-There, webmasters and site administrators can submit it’s domains for inclusion in Chrome's HTTP Strict Transport Security (HSTS) preload list.
+There, webmasters and site administrators can submit their domains for inclusion in Chrome's HTTP Strict Transport Security (HSTS) preload list.
 By including our domains to that list we are sure to force the user’s browser to navigate our site over HTTPS **strictly**.